Matthew 8:1-34

 Some use these verses to teach that physical healing is the right of every believer.

-2. While physical healing is an aspect of the atonement, it will not be fully realized until the Lord returns and we receive our glorified bodies and enter the new earth which has no curse. cp.
-Php 3:20,21;Rev 21:4
+2. While physical healing is an aspect of our redemption, it will not be fully realized until the Lord returns.

 8:18 Now when Jesus saw great multitudes about him,